HazyResearch/deepdive/doc/example-spouse.md

 *Mindtagger*, which is part of the Mindbender tool suite, assists data labeling tags to quickly assess the precision and/or recall of the extraction.
 We show how Mindtagger helps us perform a labeling task to estimate the precision of the extraction.
-The necessary set of files shown below already exist [in the example under `labeling/has_spouse-precision/`](https://github.com/HazyResearch/deepdive/tree/master/examples/spouse/labeling/has_spouse-precision/).
+The necessary set of files shown below already exist [in the example under `labeling/has_spouse-precision/`](../examples/spouse/labeling/has_spouse-precision/).

 <!-- TODO describe how a task can be created from the search interface instead, once it's ready -->

 #### Preparing a data labeling task

-First, we can take a random sample of 100 examples from `has_spouse` relation whose expectation is higher than or equal to a 0.9 threshold, and store them in a file called `has_spouse.csv`.
+First, we can take a random sample of 100 examples from `has_spouse` relation whose expectation is higher than or equal to a 0.9 threshold as shown in [the following SQL query](../examples/spouse/labeling/has_spouse-precision/sample-has_spouse.sql), and store them in [a file called `has_spouse.csv`](../examples/spouse/labeling/has_spouse-precision/has_spouse.csv).

 <!-- TODO use deepdive-query instead once it allows the @expectation syntax to grab such field for variable relations -->